 Supply chain attacks can have major impacts on an entire organization.

 A supply chain attack can have an enormous impact on one or many organizations.
 Depending on the nature of the attack, each organization participating in the affected supply chain can face direct or indirect financial repercussions.

 Damages can include the cost of incident response and forensic investigations, business interruptions, lost revenue, and loss of reputation.

 A supply chain attack can cause organizations to violate regulations or industry standards, which may directly result in fines or inspire further audits of the organization.
 In the wake of an audit, remediation efforts for any detected shortcomings can generate major additional costs.

-6 Supply Chain Security Best Practices
+6 Ways to Mitigate Supply Chain Security Risks

 To mitigate the risks associated with third parties and to prevent supply chain attacks, apply the following practices.

 Assess Your Supply Chain